runar-labs/runar-rust/runar-nodejs-api/design.md

 - **Security**: Ensure all crypto ops are thread-safe; use napi-rs env for JS interactions.
 - **Testing**: Mirror FFI tests, add JS integration tests.
 - **Packaging**: The crate builds to a `.node` file; publish to npm with prebuilds for platforms.
+- **Events with EventEmitter**: Extend napi-rs classes with EventEmitter capabilities using threadsafe functions for cross-thread emissions.
+Emit events like 'peerConnected(peerId, nodeInfo)', 'requestReceived(req)', etc. This deviates from FFI's polling but uses Node.js best practices for better usability.
+- **Threading Model**: Leverage napi-rs async work and Tokio for concurrency; use threadsafe functions for callbacks from Rust threads to JS event loop, ensuring non-blocking operations.
+- **Keystore Adaptation**: Implement registerLinuxDeviceKeystore using Rust's linux keystore directly, exposed to JS.
+For other platforms, provide stubs or conditional compilation, but focus on Linux for now.
+- **API Respect**: Maintain method names and signatures similar to FFI where possible, but internals can use optimized Node.js patterns (e.g., async iterators if beneficial).

 This design ensures factual mapping from FFI while optimizing for Node.js usage.